zenkavi/IntroTofMRI/content/Topics.md

 - How to do all of this: `fmriprep`
   - Steps it runs
   - Outputs

-## Quality control
+- Quality control
   - MRI-QC: sMRI Quality Control
   - QC of fmriprep outputs

-## Data analysis methods
+## Data analysis

 - Encoding
   - GLM